 Financial statements and their related ratios are key indicators of a company’s financial health.
 If you have existing debt arrangements, you should speak with your lenders to either have these liabilities excluded in calculations of existing ratios or have the required ratios amended.
 If you find that you are in a situation where you could be in violation of your loan covenants, reach out to your lender as they can assist in avoidance of potential future fees and waiver requests.

 Do not let the fact these standards are not in effect until 2019 and beyond cause complacency.
 Remember, the agreement(s) you execute today may be in effect for several years.

 According to a recent Deloitte poll, just 14 percent of surveyed businesses considered themselves prepared to make the transition to the new standards.
 Our advice: Get ahead of the curve and start preparing now.
 The first step is to contact your financial advisor today; start a dialogue about these imminent changes; and start to take inventory of any existing lease agreements you currently have in place.
-Watch for my colleague Michael Young’s series for in-depth commentary of the new leasing standards and how you need to prepare.
+Watch for Michael Young’s series for in-depth commentary of the new leasing standards and how you need to prepare.

 Stay tuned for additional articles on this topic.